nurhaziq97/nurhaziq97/README.md

 # Heiya 👋, Haziqです
+# 🙋‍♂️ About me
-- 🙋‍♂️ You can call me Haziq
+- You can call me Haziq
+- A normal man coming from normal family
+- Coming from a small town in Pahang

+# 🎓 Learning Experience
+- Alumni of SEMESTA
+- Diploma in Computer Science in UiTM Raub
-- 🎓 Bachelor Degree of Information Systems Engineer
+- Bachelor Degree of Information Systems Engineer in UiTM Jasin

-- 📘 Actively learning on System Design
+# 💼 Experience
-- 💼 Experience develop using JavaEE, Spring Boot, React, PHP, Laravel, and Java for Android
+- Experience develop using JavaEE, Spring Boot, React, PHP, Laravel, and Java for Android
+- Currently working as Technology Analyst and involves in banking system development

 ### 🚧 My Other Projects